gelic-idealab/design-critique/README-UPLOAD.md

 ## Upload a garment to Komodo

+Download your garment GLB model from the Fashion Illustration Google Drive.
 Repeat the steps for "upload a mood board model to Komodo", but choose `<garmentNameHere>.glb` instead of the mood board file.
 [4]

 ___